marcrow/XSS_Benchmark/README.md

 - **Scenario-Based Testing:** Test payloads against a curated set of XSS scenarios.
 - **Payload Management:** Add, edit, and manage XSS payloads.
-- **Automated and Headless Testing:** Run tests automatically or in headless mode for CI/CD integration.
+- **Automated and Headless Testing:** Run tests automatically in headless mode.
 - **Result Tracking:** View and analyze the effectiveness of payloads.
 - **Extensible:** Easily add new scenarios via YAML files.
+- **Training:** Practice your xss skills in different contexts.

 ---